 Descend WNW on a tundra-and-rock shoulder that leads to a fork in the upper reaches of Cabin Creek at 8,960 feet.
 You’ll find a good elk trail on the West Side of the creek here.
 Follow the elk trail north alongside the creek.
 The creek drainage turns hard left/west and the elk trail disappears.
 Begin an arduous bushwhack down the narrow Cabin Creek drainage, moving from side to side as necessary and fighting for good footing on the steeply-angled terrain on both sides of the creek.

-As you move farther downstream, move to the North Side of the creek to avoid thick willows, marshes, and ponds that litter Cabin Creek proper.
-After crossing a small feeder stream just northeast of Point 8490, contour around the South Face of Cabin Mountain to find an excellent cattle trail that gets you across Redbird Gulch and leads you back to the two-track jeep road where your journey began.
-Follow the two-track jeep road back to the road junction where your vehicle awaits.
+As you move farther downstream, move to the north side of the creek to avoid thick willows, marshes, and ponds that litter Cabin Creek proper.
+After crossing a small feeder stream just northeast of Point 8490, contour around the south face of Cabin Mountain to find an excellent cattle trail that gets you across Redbird Gulch and leads you back to the two-track jeep road where your journey began.
+Follow the two-track jeep road back to the road junction where your parked vehicle awaits.